cwest/caseywest.com/_posts/2015-01-07-responsibly-use-peek-to-inspect-rails.md

 By default `application.css` and `application.js` include all the CSS and JavaScript in their respective directory trees.
 That's achieved through the use of `require_tree .` in each of those files.

 Now that we've created a couple assets to conditionally load we need to remove `require_tree`.
+If you don't remove it your default assets will try to include `peek_bar.*` which will lead to the aforementioned failures on environments where peek is not installed.

 If you were relying on it, which I don't recommend for reasons beyond the scope of this essay, learn how to deal with it by reading the [Asset Pipeline Rails Guide][asset-pipeline].

 ## View Configuration